Planning-Inspectorate/data-model/docs/application-update.md

 ## caseId

-The unique ID for the case this representation belongs to.
+The unique ID for the case this Application Update belongs to.

 `caseId`

-* is optional
+* is required

 * Type: `string`